wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Adèle Le Gallez** · *Mortar*

-A man lives & dies for his work on the ninth floor.<br>Exploring two worlds — the story of the man upstairs and the memories of a child on a beach — the performer creates a live soundscape and tells a tale that tries to untangle the grief & pain of letting your childhood dreams die to go & work in concrete buildings.<br>Inspired by John Hartford's 1971 song *In Tall Buildings*, *Mortar* is a show for everyone — the everyday worker — you, me, and the man upstairs.
+Live soundscape & storytelling on the 9th floor.<br>A playful dissection about the grief & pain of going to work in concrete buildings.

 Special thanks to Manchester School of Theatre at MMU.

-Adèle Le Gallez is a Salford-based writer, performer, visual artist, whose work explores themes & ideas such as capitalism, religion, childhood dreams.
-Their solo work has taken the form of installations, soundscapes, poetry, story-telling.
+Adèle Le Gallez is a Salford-based writer & performer.
+Their work explores themes & ideas such as capitalism, religion, loss.
+Having previously performed *Mortar* this year at Camden People's Theatre, Adèle also spent four years as part of Bristol-based dance-duo Skin.
+They most recently published their work in local Manchester zine *Write To The City*, where poets were free to scribe hopes / list demands for the future.

 <a href="https://adelegallez.wixsite.com/portfolio" target="_blank">adelegallez.wixsite.com/portfolio</a> · Insta <a href="https://instagram.com/adele.legallez" target="_blank">@adele.legallez</a>
 <hr>